javascript-tutorial/en.javascript.info/1-js/2-first-steps/15-while-for/article.md

 The `break` directive is activated in the line `(*)` if the user enters an empty line or cancels the input.
 It stops the loop immediately, passing the control to the first line after it's loop.
 Namely, `alert`.

-The composition: "infinite loop + break as needed" is a great thing for situations when the condition must be checked not in beginning/end of the loop, but in the middle.
+The combination: "infinite loop + `break` as needed" is great for situations when the condition must be checked not in beginning/end of the loop, but in the middle.
 Or even in several places of the body.

 ## Continue to the next iteration [#continue]